Formula E: Regulations

-Race day format
+Practice

-A race day starts with two practice sessions in the morning: an opening 45-minute session followed by a further 30-minute session.
-During these sessions, the drivers are free to use the full qualifying power output (currently 250 kW (335 bhp)), with a single 45 minute session on a double header Sunday.
-From season 8, all practice sessions are 30 minutes.
+All practice sessions in Formula E are usually 40 minutes long, with the first practice session generally taking place on Friday afternoon, while the second takes place on Saturday morning (both sessions are held on Saturday morning and last for only 30 minutes in Monaco).
+During these sessions, the drivers are free to use the full qualifying power output (currently 350 kW (475 bhp)).
+An additional practice session takes place on Sunday morning in "doubleheader" weekends, where the series runs two races on the same track on back to back days.

+Qualifying

-The qualifying session takes place later in the day and lasts approximately one hour.
-Under the current format (introduced in season 8), the drivers are split into two groups based on their position in the championship, those in odd-numbered places go into group A, while those in even-numbered places go into group B. The exception is in the first race of the season, where each team can nominate one driver into each group.
-Each group gets a 10-minute session to set a fastest lap at 220kW, of which the top 4 of each group will advance to the "duels" stage, where drivers face off head-to-head at 250kW over a quarter-final, semi-final and final.
+The qualifying session typically takes place later in the day and lasts approximately one hour.
+Under the current format (introduced in season 8), the drivers are split into two groups based on their position in the championship; those in odd-numbered places go into group A, while those in even-numbered places go into group B. The exception is in the first race of the season, where each team can nominate one driver into each group.
+Each group gets a 10-minute session to set a fastest lap at 300 kW, of which the top 4 of each group will advance to the "duels" stage, where drivers face off head-to-head at 350 kW over a quarter-final, semi-final and final.
 The winner of the final then lines up in position 1, the loser of the final in position 2, the losers of the semi-final in positions 3 and 4, and the losers of the quarter-final in positions 5 through 8, in order of time set in their respective sessions.
 The rest of the drivers from the group stage are placed alternately from position 9, with the polesitter's group in the odd places, and the other group in the even places.

+Race format

+Formula E, like most other major motorsport series, currently has races that have a certain lap distance set.
+Also, for every four minutes that are spent under full course yellow or the safety car, an additional lap of racing is added to the race length.

+A feature called 'Pit Boost' was introduced during Season 11, where the drivers would come into the pits to service a mandatory 30 second pit stop that will charge the batteries, and add 3.85 kWh of energy to them.
+In the race, the maximum power output of the cars is currently restricted to 300 kW (402 bhp).

-The first four seasons had a lap distance set, usually an odd number, with pit-stops to swap cars half way through as the batteries lacked the capacity to last the whole race.
-During the second generation, the race is set to 45 minutes plus one lap.
-The introduction of the Gen2 car meant pit stops are no longer necessary, because the battery lasts for the full race.
-Since the all-weather tyres are designed to last for a whole race, pit stops are currently only needed to change a punctured tyre or to perform repairs on the car.
-In race mode the maximum power is currently restricted to 200 kW (268 bhp).
-For the ninth season, laps will replace race time, and to maintain consistency with the transition from race time to laps, safety cars and FCY interventions will now be compensated with extra laps.
+Since the all-weather tyres are designed to last for a whole race, pit stops are only needed to change a punctured tyre or perform repairs on the car.